christear/REST/README.md

 5. count_PAS: count the number of supporting reads for each PAS from bam file.
 The bam file could be bulk 3\'-end sequencing data or scRNA-seq data.

+6. calculate PAS usage (PAU) or weighted 3' UTR length index (WULI) as mentioned in the previous study[3].
 #### 3. Tutorial
 The details of each function are shown below.